NXP/dpdk/README_nxp_dpaa2.txt

 2. Get the dpdk applications binaries and dynamic_dpl.sh on the LS2 board.
  It may already be present in your rootfs
- If you are planning to run l3fwd or any other multiple TX Queue based application please export following parameters for resourcing
-	export MAX_TCS=8
-	export MAX_DIST_PER_TC=8,1,1,1,1,1,1,1

 	#if you plan to run pktgen, please also increase the number of buffer pool available
 	export DPBP_COUNT=16

    Run the following on the board:
       1. source /usr/bin/dpdk-example/extras/dynamic_dpl.sh dpmac.1 dpmac.2 dpmac.3 dpmac.4
-      or, source /usr/odp/scripts/dynamic_dpl.sh dpmac.1 dpmac.2 dpmac.3 dpmac.4
       2. export DPRC=<dprc_container_created_by_dynamic_DPL>

 3. Running DPDK testpmd Application